 Uncertain Tax Treatment.
 The Fund will, from time to time, invest a portion of its net assets in below investment grade instruments.
 Investments in these types of instruments present special tax issues for the Fund.
 U.S. federal income tax rules are not entirely clear about issues such as when the Fund will cease to accrue interest, original issue discount ("OID") or market discount, when and to what extent deductions can be taken for bad debts or worthless instruments, how payments received on obligations in default should be allocated between principal and income and whether exchanges of debt obligations in a bankruptcy or workout context are taxable.
-These and other issues will be addressed by the Fund to the extent necessary in order to seek to ensure that it distributes sufficient income to ensure that it does not become subject to U.S. federal income or excise tax.
+These and other matters are addressed by the Fund to the extent necessary in order to seek to ensure that it distributes sufficient income to ensure that it does not become subject to U.S. federal income or excise tax.

 Complex Transactions/Contingent Liabilities/Guarantees and Indemnities.
-The Adviser will pursue certain complex investment opportunities for the Fund, which could involve substantial business, regulatory or legal complexity.
+The Adviser pursues certain complex investment opportunities for the Fund, which could involve substantial business, regulatory or legal complexity.
 Such complexity presents risks, as such transactions can be more difficult, expensive and time-consuming to finance and execute; it can be more difficult to manage or realize value from the assets acquired in such transactions; and such transactions sometimes entail a higher level of regulatory scrutiny or a greater risk of contingent liabilities.
-Additionally, in connection with certain transactions, the Fund will be required to make representations about the business and financial affairs of a portfolio company, provide guarantees in respect of payments by portfolio companies and other third parties and provide indemnities against losses caused by portfolio companies and other third parties.
+Additionally, in connection with certain transactions, the Fund is required to make representations about the business and financial affairs of a portfolio company, provide guarantees in respect of payments by portfolio companies and other third parties.
 The Fund will, from time to time, also be required to indemnify the purchasers of such investment to the extent that any such representations are inaccurate.
 These arrangements could result in the incurrence of contingent liabilities by the Fund, even after the disposition of an investment and ultimately in material losses.